riffnshred/nhl-led-scoreboard/README.md

 --fav-team                Select a team to follow by using it's ID (Default: 8 "Montreal Canadiens")
 ```

-## You want to help ?
-I will soon release the full set of features that I want to add to this project.
-I'm talking about standings, showing the score of the other games, showing future scheduled games, playoff related features and more.
-Just like the MLB led scoreboard project, I see a lot of potentials.
-If you want to help, or have an idea, open an issue and send the details.

 ## Licensing
 This project use the GNU Public License.
 If you intend to sell these, the code must remain open source.